Why We Still Need Offices When Work is Now Digital

 What They Missed

-Little do the early commentators know that though we now have the option of working anywhere, it doesn’t necessarily mean we want to.
+Little do the early commentators know that though we now have the option of working anywhere in the digital world, it doesn’t necessarily mean we want to.
 Even if we already have the power to access a large quantity of information right at our fingertips, we still strive for places that allows us to share knowledge face to face, to generate ideas, and to create pools of talents and perspectives.

 No matter how far humanity has gone in terms of modern technology, human aggregation, friction and interaction of minds remain to be vital aspects of work – most especially in the creative industries.
 The ability of a workplace to curate the aforementioned factors is becoming a vital requirement – stringing along with the other needs brought upon by watershed changes.